eth-educators/eth-docker-docs/website/docs/Support/ChangingWithdrawalCredentials.md

 ## Offline preparation

-On your machine running eth-docker, run `./ethd keys prepare-address-change`.
+On your machine running Eth Docker, run `./ethd keys prepare-address-change`.

 Under the hood this will run `ethdo --connection <FIRST_CL_IN_CL_NODE> --allow-insecure-connections validator credentials set --prepare-offline` which creates an `offline-preparation.json` file in `./.eth/ethdo`.
 This file contains a list of all validators currently on the network and is necessary for the offline machine.